karpierz/libpcap/README.rst

 quite a while; there's no reason to tie a binary linked with libpcap to a particular release of libpcap.

-We've been maintaining binary compatibility between libpcap releases for quite a while; there's no reason to tie a binary linked with libpcap to a particular release of libpcap.

 Requirements
 ============